 For use with a refillable gas cylinder we would recommend a gas hose no longer than 2m in length.
 If you are connecting your BBQ to an external hook up on a caravan or motorhome we recommend a gas hose no longer than 5m.
 Anything longer is likely going to affect the gas pressure.

 No, Cadac barbecues are not designed to run from mains gas and will operate from either Butane or Propane, which regulates between 28 mBar and 37 mBar.

 Regulating your gas supply is as simple as buying a regulator that matches your gas bottle.
 Confusion is often caused when it is believed that the barbecue requires a specific regulator, however this is not true.
 Download our handy guide here

-Yes you can, Cadac offers two size gas hoses 1.5m and 3m suitable for a Gemini external connection.
-With the Quick Release you simply click the hose onto the connection of your motorhome or caravan.
+Yes you can, Cadac offers three size gas hoses; 1.5m, 3m and 5m – all suitable for a Gemini external connection.
+With the Quick Release fitting you simply click the hose onto the connection of your motorhome or caravan.